dojot/dojot-training/README.md

 - User with sudo permissions

-- Connection with the Docker Hub or any other Docker Registry that contains dojot's docker images.
+- Connection with the Docker Hub or that contains dojot's docker images.

 - Docker > 17.12